 Location: Bars, restaurants, 24/7 shops, or vending machines.

 The top fruit liquor in Japan is Umeshu, so it would be a huge mistake if I did not introduce it in this post.
-Umeshu is the product of steeped ume (plum) in sugar and liquor.
+Umeshu or apricot liqueur (to foreigners) is the product of steeped ume (plum) in sugar and liquor.
 They have a light sweet and sour taste with less than 15% alcohol volume.

 But the most interesting part about this wonderful drink is people can use either real fresh plum or additive plum flavor to make it.
 They also have many variations in the market.
-Or, if possible, homemade Umeshu is another great option because it is simple to do.
+Or, if possible, homemade Umeshu is another great option because the drink is simple to make.

 Location: Bars, clubs, restaurants, or supermarkets.